XERODERMA PIGMENTOSUM (XP)

 It is recommended someone diagnosed with XP should have:

 Once a person has been diagnosed with XP, it is suggested that they are referred to the National XP service based at St Thomas’ Hospital in London.
 This service is funded by NHS England.
-They will work in partnership with the patient’s referring Doctor, giving advice as necessary.
+They will work in partnership with the patient’s referring doctor, giving advice as necessary.
 If the person is able and willing to travel to the London clinic, they will see lots of different speciality doctors in one day: e.g. dermatology, neurology, ophthalmology, psychology and genetics.
 The XP specialist nurse is available to give advice on all matters of protection from UVR.
-They can visit families in their home, school or workplace if requested.
+The nurse can visit families in their home, school or workplace if requested.

 Self care (What can I do?)

-There is a lot you can do.
+There is a lot you can do to help yourself:

 UVR Protective face visor is very good for full protection of the face.
 Pictures of this can be found on the XP Support Group (XPSG) and Teddington Trust websites below, along with details on how to get one or make one.

 Sunscreen should be broad spectrum 50+ sun protective factor (SPF) which protects against UVB as well as UVA.
 Sunscreens come in a variety of forms, sprays, creams, lotions, gels, roll-on along with different smells and colours/tints.
 It is important to choose one that a person will be happy to use all the time.
 Some are available on prescription for people with XP.
 Sunscreen should be applied 20 minutes before going out, and should be reapplied 2-3 hourly.
 Reapply the sunscreen if the cream is removed, e.g. after hand washing.
 Care should be taken in application to ensure no areas are missed and the correct amount is used.
-Sunscreen is tested for its SPF rating by testing with 2 mg/cm2 so if using a lotion, this equates to six heaped teaspoons of lotion or 35 ml to cover an adult body.
+Sunscreen is tested for its SPF rating by testing with 2 mg/cm2 so if using a lotion, this equates to six heaped teaspoons of lotion or 35 ml to cover an average adult body.
 This can vary if using different formulations so check the manufacturer’s recommendations.
 Lips should not be forgotten, SPF 50+ protection lipblock should also be used.

 Skin checks.
-If you notice anything different on your skin or a freckle or mole looks like it is changing in some way then make an appointment to see your doctor or local dermatologist to get it checked out.
+If you notice anything different on your skin or a freckle or mole looks like it is changing in some way then make an appointment to see your doctor or local dermatologist to get it checked.
 The sooner something is noticed and treated the better.
 Your dermatologist/GP or specialist nurse can teach you what to look for and how to do a skin check.

 Eye concerns.
 If you notice any changes with your eyes or notice any lumps, inform your medical team as soon as possible to get them checked.